terence-bonhomme/rnyt/README.md

 - plugin name
   - always use the same name, but you can change the link and the height
   - if you change the name, you will need to add another plugin in RemNote to be able to use all the plugins you've used
-  - if you don't want the settings, use -np in the plugin name : example rnyt -np (warning : it is like a new name)
+  - if you don't want the settings, use -np in the plugin name: example rnyt -np (warning: it is like a new name)
-  - use an useless name like "rnyt" to avoid noise when you search in RemNote
+  - use a useless name like "rnyt" to avoid noise when you search in RemNote
-- the plugin can't modify the rems, so it won't correct the misplaced rems
+- the plugin can't modify the rems so that it won't correct the misplaced rems
-- be careful when you edit you rems into RemNote
+- be careful when you edit your rems into RemNote
   - the timestamps are mandatory on the top level
   - follow the chronological order
   - the child notes with a timestamp are inserted before child notes without a timestamp